 The Problems With Real Estate Open Houses

-Lets get one thing straight and out of the way.
+Let’s get one thing straight and out of the way.
 Having a real estate open house is NOT necessary to sell a home!
 If a serious buyer is in the market to purchase a home they will always call to schedule an appointment to see it.
 It is really silly to think otherwise.
-Of course this is not what some Realtors who make open houses a regular part of their business will have you believe.
+Of course, this is not what some Realtors who make open houses a regular part of their business will have you believe.

 One of the biggest real estate myths is that open houses work to sell homes.
-In fact the exact opposite is true.
+In fact, the exact opposite is true.
 Open houses do not work to sell homes!
-According to statistics from the National Association of Realtors less than 2 percent of all home sales occur as a direct result of an open house.
+According to statistics from the National Association of Realtors, less than 2 percent of all home sales occur as a direct result of an open house.

 So you may be wondering why you see open house signs all over the place on most Sunday afternoons?
 The answer is an easy one.
 Open houses are a great way for a Realtor to obtain new prospects for business somewhere down the line.
 It could be one of the neighbors who stop by because they are thinking about selling their home in the near future.
-They are the to check out the competition and get a feel for the market.
-Another likely visitor is a buyer who can’t qualify for the price point of the home being held open but is actively looking in another price point.
+They are there to check out the competition and get a feel for the market.
+Another likely visitor is a buyer who can’t qualify for the price point of the home being held open but is actively looking at another price point.

-In both cases the Realtor hanging out at an open house has found themselves potential additional real estate prospects.
+In both cases, the Realtor hanging out at an open house has found themselves potential additional real estate prospects.
 There are lots of real estate agents who need to do open houses as a means of generating business.

-If you don’t mind the nosy neighbors, buyers who aren’t qualified to pay your asking price and those who just like looking at nice home while out on their Sunday afternoon drive then by all means go ahead and have an open house.
+If you don’t mind the nosy neighbors, buyers who aren’t qualified to pay your asking price and those who just like looking at nice home while out on their Sunday afternoon drive, then by all means, go ahead and have an open house.

 Mistakes to Avoid in an Open House